-I am an Assistant Professor of History at the University of Utah’s Asia Campus in Incheon, South Korea where I teach courses on US history and global citizenship.
+I am an Associate Professor of History at the University of Utah’s Asia Campus in Incheon, South Korea where I teach courses on US history and global citizenship.
 I am currently working on my book project, titled The People’s Park: Work, the Body, and the Built Environment in Radical Postwar Placemaking.
 In the fall of 2017 I defended my dissertation to complete my Ph.D. in American Studies at Purdue University.
 I received my Bachelor of Arts degree in History from Agnes Scott College in 2009 and Master of Arts degree in American Studies from Purdue University in 2011.
 I specialize in twentieth-century U.S. social and cultural history, and my research and teaching focus on identity in American visual and material culture.